GeoWebCache/geowebcache/documentation/en/user/source/configuration/layers/projections.rst

    * - Meters
      - 1

-While it is not necessary to put a ``<metersPerUnit>`` value when the projection is defined in meters, it is still good practice (and will prevent warnings from being displayed in the logs).
+While it is not required to put a ``<metersPerUnit>`` value when the projection is defined in meters, it is still good practice (and will prevent warnings from being displayed in the logs).

 Example
 ~~~~~~~